hashicorp/vault/website/source/docs/auth/token.html.md

   </dd>
 </dl>

-### /auth/token/renew-self
+### /auth/token/lookup-accessor[/accessor]
 #### POST

 <dl class="api">
   <dt>Description</dt>
   <dd>
-	Renews a lease associated with the calling token.
-This is used to prevent the expiration of a token, and the automatic revocation of it.
-Token renewal is possible only if there is a lease associated with it.
+      Fetch the properties of the token associated with the accessor, except the token ID.
+      This is meant for purposes where there is no access to token ID but there is need to fetch the properties of a token.
   </dd>

   <dt>Method</dt>
   <dd>POST</dd>

   <dt>URL</dt>
-  <dd>`/auth/token/renew-self`</dd>
+  <dd>`/auth/token/lookup-accessor</accessor>`</dd>

   <dt>Parameters</dt>
   <dd>
     <ul>
       <li>
-        <span class="param">increment</span>
+        <span class="param">accessor</span>
-        <span class="param-flags">optional</span>
+        <span class="param-flags">required</span>
-            An optional requested lease increment can be provided.
-This increment may be ignored.
+            Accessor of the token to lookup.
+This can be part of the URL or the body.
       </li>
     </ul>
   </dd>